wlinInspire/wlinInspire.github.io/_posts/2019-01-06-JHU_data_science_review.md

 mathjax: true
 ---

-When I first joined Inspire, I actually have very limited knowledge of data science modeling and programming experience.
+When I first joined Inspire, I actually had very limited data science knowledge and programming experience.
 In order to get myself up to speed, I searched online for a self-paced MOOC.
-One course that came up is the data science specialization from Johns Hopkins University on Coursera.
+One course that came up was the data science specialization from Johns Hopkins University on Coursera.
 Several reasons that I finally chose this specialization are:

 1. It has decent online review and rating.
 2. It is an R based course/specialization.